Local well-posedness of the higher-dimensional $b$-equation: Geometric interpretations of the b -equation and a Kelvin-Noether circulation theorem

 where $(\,,\,)$ denotes the natural pairing of the Lie algebra $\mathfrak{g}$ and its dual $\mathfrak{g}^*.$ The geodesic equation on the Lie group $G$ is equivalent to an equation on the Lie algebra $\mathfrak{g}$, called the Euler-Arnold equation, in the following sense.

-\begin{theorem}[Vizman \cite{vizman2008}; Theorem 1] Let $G$ be a regular Fr\'{e}chet-Lie group equipped with a right-invariant metric $g$.
+\begin{theorem}[Euler-Arnold equation \cite{arnold1966}] Let $G$ be a regular Fr\'{e}chet-Lie group equipped with a (weak) right-invariant metric $g$.
 A curve $c:[0,1]\to G$ is a geodesic with respect to the metric $g$ if and only if its right logarithmic derivative $u(t)=\dot{c}(t)c(t)^{-1}:[0,1]\to\mathfrak{g}$ satisfies the Euler-Arnold equation

-where $\operatorname{ad}_u^\top$ is the formal adjoint of the operator $\operatorname{ad}_u:v\to-[u,v]$ with respect to the inner product $\langle\,,\,\rangle$ on the Lie algebra $\mathfrak{g}$, i.e.
+where $\operatorname{ad}_u^\top$ is the formal adjoint of the operator $\operatorname{ad}_u:v\to[u,v]$ with respect to the inner product $\langle\,,\,\rangle$ on the Lie algebra $\mathfrak{g}$, i.e.

 \end{theorem}